 Warm Springs, Oregon: “I usually stay home with my granddaughters.
 We spend the day with each other and enjoy a nice hot fire with delicious foods.
 We understand that this is not our holiday, but we have adapted it to suit us.”

 Apache, Oklahoma: “Christmas Eve: Attending Petarsy Indian Mission in good ol’ Richards Spur, Oklahoma.
-We get greetings from the Indi’n Santa who brings all the good lil Indi’n boys & girls presents.
+We get greetings from the Indi’n Santa who brings all the good lil Indi’n boys and girls presents.
 We sing Comanche hymns, and everyone receives a brown bag of fruit, hard Christmas candies, and nuts.
 Then we go home to eat Uthivah (Mexican) food and play monopoly till some gets mad.
-In the morning the kids must sing a Christmas carol before they are allowed to open presents, and we only hope no one sings the Twelve Days of Christmas!
+In the morning, the kids must sing a Christmas carol before they are allowed to open presents, and we only hope no one sings the Twelve Days of Christmas!
 The day will be followed by a Christmas dinner.”

 Santa Fe, New Mexico: “Since we aren’t Christians, my mama called it Big Winter Give-Away Day.
 She always put up an NDN tree full of Native ornaments made by her friends—tiny beaded moccasins, little pottery angels, wee cradleboards, miniature painted rawhides, and a very special felt beaded turtle that her mother made.
 Our angel was always one of us girls’ little Indian dollies.